ZeynepUzun1/DSA210-Project/README.md

 * Purchase date: The exact date the purchase was made.
 * Day of the week: Which day of the week the purchase was made.
 * Item name: The name of the purchased clothing item.
+* Brand name: The brand name of the purchased clothing item.
 * Price: The price of the item.
 * Discount amount: Any discount applied to the item (if applicable).
 * Hormonal cycle: Whether I was on my period or not on the date of purchase (tracked through the Flo app).